conorr/conorr.github.io/_posts/2025-11-13-a-journey-into-json-rpc.md

 And what message protocol does Bitcoin use?
 JSON-RPC, of course!

 In fact, JSON-RPC has become the de facto standard for blockchain node APIs across much of the cryptocurrency ecosystem.
 This is because it's lightweight, language-agnostic, and transport-agnostic.
-Yet another example of a simple protocol enabling asymmetric value.
+It's yet another example of a simple protocol enabling asymmetric value.